anujjPanwar/Power-BI-Sales-dashboard-/README.md

 ## 6. Implementing DAX Calculations
 - Use Data Analysis Expressions (DAX) to create calculated columns, measures, and tables for complex calculations and aggregations.

+// Measures Total Sales
+Sales = SUM(Sales_Data[Sales])

+// Measures Previous Year Total Sales
+Sales PY = CALCULATE([Sales], SAMEPERIODLASTYEAR(DateTable[Date]))

+// Difference Between Current Year Sales & Previous Year Sales Sales vs PY = [Sales] - [Sales PY]

+// Percentage Increase or Decrease in sales year on year (YOY%) Sales vs PY % = DIVIDE([Sales vs PY],[Sales],0)

+// Products Sold
+Products Sold = SUM(Sales_Data[Order Quantity])

+// Profit
+Profit = SUM(Sales_Data[Profit])

+// Profit Last Year
+Profit LY = CALCULATE([Profit], SAMEPERIODLASTYEAR(DateTable[Date]))

+// Profit Vs Last Year
+Profit Vs LY = [Profit] - [Profit LY]

+// Profit vs Last Year Percentage
+Profit vs LY % = [Profit Vs LY] / [Profit]

+// Profit Margin
+Profit Margin = DIVIDE([Profit],[Sales],0)

+// Total Cost
+Total Cost = SUM(Sales_Data[Total Cost])

+# Conclusion of Power BI Sales Dashboard Project

+### Year 2019 Analysis:

+1. **Sales Decline:**
+   - Sales experienced a significant decrease of more than 10% compared to the previous year.

+2. **Product Sales Decline:**
+   - All the top 7 products exhibited a drop in sales, indicating a broad decline across product lines.

+3. **Customer Impact:**
+   - Analysis revealed that sales were adversely affected by the behavior of 4 specific customers, contributing to the overall sales decline.

+4. **Profit Margin Insight:**
+   - Notably, the Export channel demonstrated a higher profit margin compared to other sales channels, presenting opportunities for further exploration and potentially focusing sales efforts.

+### Recommendations:
+Based on the conclusions drawn from the analysis, the following recommendations are suggested:

+1. **Targeted Customer Engagement:**
+   - Implement targeted strategies to address the concerns or behaviors of the identified customers impacting sales negatively.

+2. **Product Portfolio Evaluation:**
+   - Conduct a thorough evaluation of the product portfolio to identify opportunities for innovation, improvement, or marketing efforts to stimulate sales growth.

+3. **Channel Optimization:**
+   - Explore opportunities to leverage the higher profit margin observed in the Export channel by optimizing resources and strategies in alignment with market demand.

+By addressing these key insights and implementing strategic recommendations, the organization can mitigate the challenges identified in the analysis and drive future sales growth and profitability.